 Refer Also: Religious and Scientific view of Surrogacy

 There is a possibility to develop an emotional attachment between the surrogate mother and the child whom she gave birth.
-This emotional attachment can cause mental distress to surrogate mother, as she can feel there is no chance to meet the child who grew in her womb.
-Moreover, there is the least chance of disclosing surrogate mother’s identity to the born children at their older age because disclosure of surrogacy may create stress between child and intended parents.
+This emotional attachment can cause mental distress to surrogate mothers, as she can feel there is no chance to meet the child who grew in her womb.
+Moreover, there is the least chance of disclosing surrogate mother’s identity to the born children at their older age because disclosure of surrogacy may create stress between the child and intended parents.

 The interests of the surrogacy mother and concern about the rights of the child are always the prime reason for arguments against surrogacy.
 Following are some of the common ethical questions related to surrogacy:

 • What will happen if the intended parent or surrogate mother changes their decision?

 • What will happen if a miscarriage occurs in surrogacy?

 • What will happen if the child born with congenital disabilities?

 • In the above-mentioned cases who will take the responsibility of the child?